Explore From the Garden

 Sexton reuses the word “consider” in the next lines, alluding to the quiet contemplation she is looking for.
 The “view” should be of interest to them as well.
 From the garden, they can see “a house where white clouds / decorate the muddy halls”.
 This is a larger metaphor for life itself and the mix of good and bad, peace and strife.

 In the last lines of ‘From the Garden,’ the speaker concludes the poem by telling her listener to again put away their words.
 They don’t need “good words” or “bad words”.
 The two need to cast these words out “like stones”.
 They can be thrown into the distance, away from their life together and their relationship.
-The “stone” in these lines is transformed into the pit of a fruit in the final two.
+The “stone” in these lines is transformed into the pit of fruit in the final two.

 She asks this person to come and “eat [her] pleasant fruits”.
-Eat, she demands them, after spitting out the stone at the centre.
+Eat, she demands them, after spitting out the stone at the center.
 Then, there will be nothing but pleasure left for them to enjoy together.
 The repetition of “Come here” in the second to last line brings in some stronger emotions that weren’t present in the first lines.
 There is passion in her words that is reflected in the sexually loaded phrase “pleasant fruits”.